WizardGit/StingerRunRacing/README.md

 put limits on number of coins/gems/sheep allow npcs to get speed boxes!

-fix water for dragon
+test water for dragon
-fix freeroam player controller script create some sort of template for the canvas fix running in air fix animation controllers on npcs debug levels fix waterBox level if dragons go super fast while already sunk in the water if we want to do that fix weird switch between running and dragon turning animations fix dragon won't slow down on water
+test weird switch between running and dragon turning animations test local vs world simulation space for fireballs fix running in air fix animation controllers on npcs fix messagetext disappearing too quick (noticed in freeroam once you grab a gem) fix jump while already in air bug fix if time gets too long! fix animation from water to land only kicks in when fully on land debug levels add isIdleSad to animation file and change that for alphamove script create some sort of template for the canvas while shoot fireball animation is playing, move particle system